lse-st446/lse-st446.github.io/index.md

 ### Prerequisites

-Some basic prior programming experience is expected.
-Prior experience with Python programming is desirable; for example, acquired through the compulsory courses of the MSc in Data Science program.
+Basic programming knowledge is expected.
+Prior experience with Python programming is desirable; for example, acquired through a course of the MSc in Data Science programme.

 ### Software

 We use a wide range of tools, including Juypter notebooks, Apache Hadoop, Google Bigtable, Apache Hive, Apache Spark / PySpark (Python API for Spark), SQL APIs for querying datasets, Tensorflow library for dataflow programs, Docker, and various cloud computing services, e.g. provided by the Google Cloud Platform.
 Lectures and assignments are posted on Github.
-Students are expected to use GitHub also to submit problem sets and final exam.
+Students are required to use GitHub to submit problem set solutions and final project report.

 Where appropriate, we use Jupyter notebooks for lab assignments, demonstrations, and the course notes themselves.